themagicalmammal/howtolinux/README.md

 sudo apt install -f && sudo apt dist-upgrade
 ```

+### Why use apt not apt-get?
+**Ans.** Apt was made according to an end-user perspective.
+It mostly does everything apt-get does.
+So for normal users, apt-get is not useful.
+But, for a developer that writes scripts and does automation, like writing a Dockerfile to build images, they would prefer apt-get over apt.

 ### Difference b/w upgrade and dist-upgrade
 When you run apt upgrade, it only upgrades that which has a new release available to the platform, as defined in /etc/apt/sources.list or in /etc/apt/sources.list.d/. <br /> <br />